basho/basho_docs/content/riak/kv/2.1.4/developing/data-types/counters.md

 ## Client Setup

-First, we need to direct our client to the bucket-type/bucket/key location that contains our counter.
+First, we need to direct our client to the bucket type/bucket/key location that contains our counter.

 For this example we'll use the `counters` bucket type created and activated above and a bucket called `counters`: